MansourShahhosseini/mansour/index.md

 - **Experience**: [Describe professional/academic roles]
 - **Awards**: [List honors and awards]

-## <a name="research"></a>Research
-Describe your main research areas, current projects, and interests.

-## <a name="working-papers"></a>Working Papers
-List any ongoing research or manuscripts in progress, along with brief abstracts or statuses.

 ## <a name="publications"></a>Publications
 - Shahhosseini, M., & Khalili Nasr, A. (2024). *What attributes affect customer satisfaction in green restaurants?
 An aspect-based sentiment analysis approach.*
   Journal of Travel & Tourism Marketing, 41(4), 472–490.
   [https://doi.org/10.1080/10548408.2024.2306358](https://doi.org/10.1080/10548408.2024.2306358)

+## <a name="working-papers"></a>Working Papers
+List any ongoing research or manuscripts in progress, along with brief abstracts or statuses.

 ## <a name="contact"></a>Contact
 **Email:** [mansour.shahhosseini@temple.edu](mailto:mansour.shahhosseini@temple.edu)